Category Archives: Closed Pubs

 Red Lion

-A pub by 1851, it is now a Chinese Restaurant but was still a pub as recently as 1989.
+Now a Chinese Restaurant but was still operating as a pub as recently as 1989.
 On the High Street at No. 2.
+In 1851 John Plowman was victualler at the Red Lion.
+From at least 1869 to 1892, the publican was George Simons.

 Toft Red Lion